Imperial German Army: Compulsory military service

+One-year volunteering was open to men between 17 and 23, (Note: Section 14 of the Reich Military Law.) with certain academic qualifications and who could equip and support themselves at their own expense.
+This would fulfill their service obligation and allowed them to choose their own unit.
+They were expected to be trained as reserve officers or non-commissioned officers.

+Men not drafted for the army or the navy belonged to the Landsturm from age 18 until age 46 and before the war were fairly numerous as the peacetime army only needed to conscript about 50% of its annual class of men to fill the peacetime army, compared to about 85% in France.

+Imitation by other Powers

 When the British decided to reform their army in the 1860s, they surveyed the major European forces and decided that the Prussian system was the best one.
 That system was continued into the Imperial Army after 1871 and resulted in a modest cadre of professional officers and sergeants, and a large reserve force that could be quickly mobilised at the start of a war.
 The British could not use the system because they rejected conscription.
 The Japanese, however, were also observing the reserve system and, unlike the British, decided to copy the Prussian model.
 (Barnett 1970) explains that every young man was drafted at age 18, with the upper-class becoming officers:

 the Prussian system... was based on service of only three years with the colors... and four years in the reserve.
 The Prussian standing army had become simply a training cadre for the intake of conscripts.
 The Prussian army's organization for peace and war was virtually the same.
 Prussia was divided into army-corps districts for the purposes both of administration and of recruitment.
 On the outbreak of war the command organizations of the district became that of a corps in the field.
 Localization of the Army and its recruitment gave the districts pride and interest in their 'own' corps.

-At the time of the first world war, compulsory military service for men began at the age of 18 and lasted until the age of 46.
-Compulsory service was divided into army service and Landsturm-service.
-Those drafted into the army served: (1) active-duty service during 2 years (3 in the cavalry) from the age of 20, (2) reserve-duty service during 5 years (4 in the cavalry), (3) in the Landwehr first levy during the 18th and 19th year of age, and for 5 years after the reserve-duty service, (4) in the Landwehr second levy until the 40th birthday.
-At that age army conscripts belonged to the Landsturm until the age of 46.
-Men not drafted for the army or the navy belonged to the Landsturm from age 18 until age 46.

-One-year volunteers served for just one year, but was required to equip and support themselves at their own expense during the military service.
-They were expected to be trained as reserve officers if suitable, or otherwise as reserve non-commissioned officers.